itsmeasaurus/itsmeasaurus/README.md

 Here are the things about me

 - 🔭 I’m currently building on my backend development projects.
-- 🌱 I’m always learning new things like modern javascript frameworks.
+- 🌱 I’m always learning new things.
-- 👯 I’m looking for amazing job opportunities
 - 💬 Ask me about anything ^_^
 - 📫 Reach me via LinkedIn or email
-- 😄 I speak 🇲🇲Burmese, 🇬🇧English, 🇯🇵Japanese and 🇹🇭Thai a little
+- 😄 I speak 🇲🇲Burmese, 🇬🇧English, 🇯🇵Japanese and 🇹🇭Thai